-While the Great Pyrenees had an important role in guarding the châteaux as early as the 1400s, it officially became the breed of nobility later, when Louis XIV took one home as a pet.
+Besides guarding sheep, the Great Pyrenees had an important role in protecting the châteaux as early as the 1400s.
+But it officially became the breed of nobility later, when Louis XIV took one home as a pet.
 Louis named the Great Pyrenees the Royal Dog of France in 1675, making it a popular choice for many aristocrats.

 Lafayette sent the first specimens to America in 1824, when he gave two to a friend.
 A few more dogs followed in subsequent years, but the breed did not catch on at this time.

 By the early 1900s, the Great Pyrenees was in a serious plight.
 The French Revolution had previously toppled the aristocracy and thus caused the loss of Royal Dog status, returning the breed to its role as a working dog.
 The Great Pyrenees fared little better in the hands of the commoners, however.
 The country folk made made some easy cash for a time by selling their poorer-quality puppies to unsuspecting tourists, but in the end eliminated their own canine export market through their unscrupulous practices.
 While some dogs were still scattered across France, many of these were drafted into the military in World War I, where they served as pack animals, some paying the ultimate price.